 MAY 6, 2019: BROWN ALLEGEDLY CONFESSES TO CLARK

 Clark says he interviewed Brown at his home in Pecos, New Mexico home, where the former priest confirmed he confessed to abusing children to the family in Illinois.
-Brown identified one of his victims during his time at the Irving church and told Clark the diocese was aware of the assault.
+Brown identifies one of his victims during his time at the Irving church and told Clark the diocese was aware of the assault.
 Clark said Brown also identified another victim from his time at the St. Mark the Evangelist in Plano, where he was a priest from 1989 to 1993.
 The detective said Brown admitted there was another victim whose name he forgot and that he prayed for that victim.
 While Brown admitted he touched the breast of the Illinois girl, he said that was accidental.

 MAY 15, 2019: DALLAS POLICE EXECUTE SEARCH WARRANTS